What is a Habit?

 40. Give a hand at gardening: it has been proven to increase levels of self-satisfaction.

-41. Keep updating your skills: going along with the update gives you the confidence required to work and socialize.
+41. Keep updating your skills: going along with the update gives you the confidence required to work and socialise.

-42. Save a fixed percentage of your income: savings give you a sense of security and save you trouble during times of need.
+42. Save a fixed percentage of your income: savings give you a sense of assurance and save you trouble during times of need.

 43. Be kind to those around you: it helps maintain relationships and keeps you positive.